bkilshaw/ezstripe/readme.md

 #### Webhooks and EZStripe
 In order to keep your application up to date with changes in Stripe, you must tell Stripe where to send the webhooks by creating a Webhook Endpoint within Stripe.
 You can do this here: [https://dashboard.stripe.com/webhooks](https://dashboard.stripe.com/webhooks)

 When you're creating a new endpoint, the URL should point to `https://yourdomain.tld/ezstripe/webhooks` where you replace `yourdomain.tld` with your actual domain.

-(EZStripe automatically registers the `/ezstripe/webhooks` endpoint in your application.
-You can confirm this by running `php artisan route:list`)
+EZStripe automatically registers the `/ezstripe/webhooks` endpoint in your application.
+You can confirm this by running `php artisan route:list`.

 In Events to send, you can pick which events you would like to be notified of, or click receive all events. (_Note: some actions within Stripe can trigger many events to run, each one hitting your webhook endpoint.
 It's best practice to only send the Webhooks you need_)